Jeremy Rifkin: 2020

-Jeremy Rifkin was a recipient of the 13th annual German Sustainability Award in December 2020 for his work on addressing climate change.
+Rifkin was a recipient of the 13th annual German Sustainability Award in December 2020 for his work on addressing climate change.
 The award was presented to Mr. Rifkin in a laudatory address by Sigmar Gabriel, the former Foreign Minister, Vice-Chancellor, Economic Minister, and Environmental Minister of Germany.

 2021

 Jeremy Rifkin and TIR Consulting Group, LLC and partners published a $16 trillion, twenty-year America 3.0 Resilient Infrastructure plan, prepared for Senate Majority Leader Charles Schumer and first released by Bloomberg on July 29 in an article entitled "Energy Guru is Beyond Disappointed with Dwindling US Infrastructure Plan".

 The America 3.0 infrastructure transformation 2022-2042 details a massive investment to scale, deploy, and manage a smart digital zero-emission Third Industrial Revolution infrastructure for a 21st century economy.
 The plan will create an average of 15 to 22 million net new jobs over the period 2022 to 2042.
-For every dollar invested, it is projected to return $2.9 dollars in GDP between 2022 and 2042.
+For every dollar invested, it is projected to return $2.90 in GDP between 2022 and 2042.

 The Bloomberg article noted that "For almost two decades the U.S. author and climate activist Jeremy Rifkin has advised governments in Europe and China on how to retool their economies for what he calls a third industrial revolution."

 Rifkin also provided the economic and environmental commentary in the fifth and final episode of the BBC documentary series A Perfect Planet, starring Sir David Attenborough.